minio/docs/source/operations/concepts/availability-and-resiliency.rst

       If parity is ``EC:8``, this erasure set cannot meet write quorum and MinIO rejects write operations to that set.
       Since the erasure set still maintains read quorum, read operations to existing objects can still succeed.

-An erasure set which loses more drives than the configured parity has suffered data loss.
+An erasure set which permanently loses more drives than the configured parity has suffered data loss.
    For maximum parity configurations, the erasure set goes into "read only" mode if drive loss equals parity.
    For the maximum erasure set size of 16 and maximum parity of 8, this would require the loss of 9 drives for data loss to occur.